Training and Mentoring Workshop Details

 The General Worker Workshop is a 2-4 hour introduction to Temporary Traffic Management (TTM).

-It assists PCBUs with better ensuring they are complying with their Health and Safety at Work Act obligations by providing the basic knowledge for working on or around a TTM worksite.
+It assists PCBUs to ensure they comply with their Health and Safety at Work Act obligations by providing the basic knowledge for working on or around a TTM worksite.

 Description